cuckoosandbox/cuckoo/docs/book/src/installation/host/configuration.rst

     # [windows/darwin/linux].
     platform = windows

-    # Specify the IP address of the current machine.
-Make sure that the IP address
+    # Specify the IP address of the current virtual machine.
+Make sure that the
-    # is valid and that the host machine is able to reach it.
-If not, the analysis
+    # IP address is valid and that the host machine is able to reach it.
+If not,
-    # will fail.
+    # the analysis will fail.
     ip = 192.168.56.101

 You can use this same configuration structure for any other machine manager module.